Xopoko/Codex-Gitlab-Greasy-Script/README.md

 ### Summary

 The **Codex Float Button Sender** userscript adds a floating “+” button to every `https://chatgpt.com/codex/*` page.
 Clicking the button opens a dark-themed modal that matches ChatGPT’s palette; users can enter a *Merge Request Title*, *Branch name*, and a *message body*.
-The script sends POST requests to separate webhooks for the magic autofill and for the final submission via `GM_xmlhttpRequest`.
-No data are lost when the modal is closed—values persist until the page is reloaded.
+The script sends POST requests via `GM_xmlhttpRequest`; no data are lost when the modal is closed—values persist until the page is reloaded.

 ---